abayley/takusen/README.txt

 you must also ensure it is correctly set when building your programs.
 If it is not correct, then you are likely to see linker errors.

+The Cabal build script (Setup.hs) looks for various executables on your path, in order to configure, or validate the configuration.
+For example:
+ - the Oracle configuration checks that sqlplus is available before continuing
+ - The PostgreSQL configuration uses the pg_config program to get the library and include directory locations.

-Note that the Cabal build script detects which back-ends are installed by looking for certain executables in your path.
-The script modifies the package description in the build stage so that it only builds libraries for the back-ends it detects.
-If you install a new back-end, you will need to re-run the installation process in order for Takusen to use it.
+If you install a new back-end, you will need to re-run the installation process to be able to use it.